stellatechnologies/STARK/README.md

 ## Open Source Support

 Stella Technologies is committed to the long-term success and sustainability of the STARK project through open-source collaboration.
 We invite developers, researchers, and enthusiasts to contribute to STARK's ongoing development.
 Your contributions will help enhance STARK's capabilities, ensure its adaptability to future missions, and foster a vibrant community of innovators.

-However, this will first require the de-obfuscation of the STARK JSON data.
+## License

+This project is licensed under the MIT License.